 Fiber and kids

 While recommendations for fiber intake, and their benefits, are often touted for adults, fiber is equally important for children and adolescents.
-Fiber d’Lish was even originally formulated for kids.
+Moreover, Fiber d’Lish was even originally formulated for kids.
 And, getting accustomed to fiber-containing foods in childhood shapes tastes and habits for healthy eating patterns throughout life.
 Beginning with ages 1 – 3 years old, 19 grams of fiber per day is considered optimal.
 Children ages 4 – 8, 25 grams per day.
 Girls and boys, ages 9 – 13 years benefit from 26 – 31 grams per day, and the recommendation jumps to 38 grams per day for youth ages 14 – 18.
-While the recommendations for children may sound high, the numbers swiftly accumulate over the course of a healthy and well-balanced diet.
+Although the recommendations for children may sound high, the numbers swiftly accumulate over the course of a healthy and well-balanced diet.

 Making Fiber part of the School Day